keptn/keptn.github.io/content/docs/develop/installation/setup-keptn/index.md

       fi
       ```

-* **Note** For the keptn installation, the *Cluster CIDR Range* and *Services CIDR Range* are required.
-On OpenShift, those values correlate to the following fields in the file `/etc/origin/master/master-config.yaml` on the master node:
+1. Determine the *Cluster CIDR Range* and *Services CIDR Range* that are required during the installation.
+On OpenShift, those values correlate to the following fields in the file `/etc/origin/master/master-config.yaml` on the OpenShift master node:

-    ```
+    ```yaml
     networkConfig:
       clusterNetworks:
       - cidr: 10.128.0.0/14 # CLUSTER_IPV4_CIDR